0xClumzzy/0xPo11/README.md

 # Output: Decoded MD5 | p@ssw0rd123
 ```

-Fingerprint an unknown hash by length and charset, then crack it with a wordlist — the analyst's identify-then-crack loop.
+Fingerprint an unknown hash by length and charset, then crack it with a wordlist.

 ### Layered Encryption - Payload Obfuscation